TeamPracticalProjects/Particle_App_Template/README.md

 that it is online and thus able to communicate with the app.

-The user can also tap "Setup", which takes the user to a Device Setup Screen where the user can provide their Particle login ID and password and use these to query the Particle cloud for a list of all devices in the user's Particle account.
-The user can then select the device that they wish to use with the app fom a pick list, and the user and device credentials are then stored in the app's persistant storage (tinyDB) as the future default when opening the app.
+The user can also tap "Setup", which takes the user to a Device Setup Screen where the user can provide their Particle login ID and password and use these to query the Particle Cloud for a list of all devices in the user's Particle account.
+The user can then select the device that they wish to use with the app from a pick list, and the user and device credentials are then stored in the app's persistant storage (tinyDB) as the future default when opening the app.

 The concept is for an app developer to make a copy of the source code file (.aia), name this file for their project, and open the